 The dynamic range of measurements is also a consideration in comparing methodologies.
 Absorbance surpasses fluorescence analysis with respect to the width of the measuring range.
 Taking dsDNA as an example, the broadest range of fluorescence quantification kits detect to 4000 ng/μl, while the upper limit in microvolume spectrophotometers is currently 37500 ng/μl.

 An absorbance spectrophotometer directly measures the amount of a specific wavelength that is absorbed by a sample without dilution or assay preparation.
 Fluorescence analysis, by comparison, requires samples of interest to be bound with fluorescent reagents in an assay kit.
 Samples must also be compared against similar samples of known concentration.
 It is, therefore, necessary to prepare and measure a standard curve when performing fluorescence quantification assays.

 While the specificity of fluorescence is a benefit to assessing the concentration of the analyte of interest, the resulting figure gives no insight into any contamination within the sample.
 In contrast, many different contaminants can be inferred from taking a spectrum of absorbance measurement across a range of wavelengths.
 Assessing ratios such as 260/280nm and 260/230nm gives valuable information and can be implemented as part of a sample quality control regime.

 Absorbance and Fluorescence Analysis with DeNovix

 DeNovix recognizes the benefits of combining absorbance and fluorescence analysis into a single comprehensive device that allows the scientist to exploit the benefits of each method.
-Our DS-11 FX Series combines the most sensitive microvolume UV-Vis spectrophotometer on the market alongside the best-in-class integrated fluorometer.
+Our DS-11 Series combines the most sensitive microvolume UV-Vis spectrophotometer on the market alongside the best-in-class integrated fluorometer.
 This provides a wide dynamic range with enhanced sensitivity, alongside specific analyte quantification and contaminant detection.